Margaret Street Renovation

 Balancing Old with the New

-To bridge the new and old walls flawlessly, our team mixed together a sand slurry that was sprayed on the surface of the smooth walls; An overlay that perfectly mimicked the raised profile of the original plaster.
-This technique was also used when restoring intricate ceiling coves, disrupted by the addition of new windows and a fireplace.
+To bridge the new and old walls flawlessly, our team mixed together a sand slurry that was sprayed on the surface of the smooth walls – an overlay that perfectly mimicked the raised profile of the original plaster.
+This technique was also used when restoring intricate ceiling coves, disrupted by the addition of new windows, doors and a fireplace.

 These small but meaningful decisions reflect the care and creativity called for to work with an older home… The result is a space that retains its abundant history while embracing updates that seem as if they’ve always been there.